5150-Dev/projects/aws_lambda/readme.md

 Once the work is done, simply return the response, which will be forwarded to the API GW and sent back.

+### How to build

+As of now, you need to have an Amazon Linux 2 EC2 instance with Rust installed on it.
+You can then call build.sh and it will build the project.

+The build will create a bootstrap.zip that you can upload to AWS.

+Eventually this will be made easier with SAM deploy.